ericfdunn/manifold-realms/2. Rules/Actions.md

 ### Help

 You can lend your aid to another in the completion of a task.
-You can take the Help action during any ally's turn, spending one action point to grant them advantage on the next ability check they make to perform the task you are helping with, provided that the check takes place before your next action.
+You can take the Help action during any ally's turn, spending one action to grant them advantage on the next ability check they make to perform the task you are helping with, provided that the check takes place before your next action.
 Alternatively, you can aid a friendly creature in attacking a creature within 5 feet of you.
 You feint, distract the target, or in some other way team up to make your ally’s attack more effective.
 If your ally attacks the target before your next action, the first attack roll is made with advantage.

 ### Hide